At 83, Charles French figured he still had plenty to give.

 “I needed something to do, and knew I could do this,” Charles said.
 “I’ve always helped children, going back to when I was a police officer” in Washington, D.C., in the 1960s, and later as a member of Big Brothers and as a coach with a youth golf program.

-Based on his own experiences, Charles has a sense of where the youth we working with are coming from — and what they have gone through.
+Based on his experiences, Charles knows where foster children are coming from and where they need to go.

 “When I was on the street as a police officer, I was a member of the youth division,” Charles said.
 “I assisted Social Services in the removal of abused and neglected children from their biological parents.
 I listened to these children.
 They need help.”

-With five grown children, three grandchildren and two great grandchildren, Charles said all children need “good role models.
-Boys need good male role models.
-They need someone who has been successful and who can help them become successful.”
+With five children, three grandchildren and two great grandchildren, Charles knows children need “good role models.
+Boys need good male role models.”

-Charles is helping CASA/Prince George’s County by assisting in its efforts to recruit more male CASAs, a top goal since volunteers are overwhelmingly women.
-He is one of the founding members of “Men 4 CASA”, a group dedicated to bridging the gap.
+Charles is helping CASA/Prince George’s County recruit more male CASAs, a top goal since volunteers are now overwhelmingly women.
+He is a founding member of “Men 4 CASA”, a group dedicated to bridging the gap.